GregUtas/robust-services-core/README.md

 The numeric string *`yymmdd-hhmmss`* is appended to the names of these files to record the time when the system initialized (for a `console` or `log` file) or when the report was generated (for a `stats` file).

+## Testing

+Most of the files in the [inputs](/inputs) directory are test scripts.
+The document that describes the [POTS application](/docs/RSC-Pots-Application.md) also discusses its tests, which exercise a considerable portion of the RSC software.
+The tests described here are therefore rather tactical and minimal.

+  1. Twenty scripts test the *Safety Net* aspect of the `Thread` class.
+Most of these cause a POSIX signal to be raised.
+POSIX signals are handled by throwing a C++ exception that is caught in `Thread.Start`, after which the appropriate recovery action is taken.
+Getting the safety net to work is likely to be one of the challenges when porting RSC to another platform, which is why these tests are provided.
+All of the safety net scripts can be executed with the command `>read test.trap.critical`.
+For each test, the following are generated:
+    * A function trace (`*.trace.txt`).
+    * A function profile (`*.funcs.txt`), which lists the functions invoked and the total net time spent in each.
+This report is not particularly useful here, but is helpful when trying to determine which functions to focus on when trying to improve real-time performance.
+    * A scheduler trace (`*.sched.txt`).  **CONTINUE HERE**.
+    * A console file of the test (`*.cli.txt).
+  2. Entering `>nt` in the CLI enters the "nt" *increment* (a set of CLI commands).
+This increment provides a number of commands for testing the queue and time functions found in `Q1Way.h`, `Q2Way.h`, and `SysTime.h`.